ChristianVillalba/react_managing_a_component_tree/README.md

      *  Component from ToDoItem.jsx changing the items Array in App.jsx
   *  How to target the specific item from a list (JS Array)
   *  Difference: Passing Funtions or Calling Functions
+     *  Map , Filter & Reduce will expect functions insideo of them `() => {}`
+     *  Otherwise , they will be called immediately
+     *  Map , Filter & Reduce return an output
+* Functional programming is hard.
+  * Difficult things take a long time.
+  * No retreat, no surrender.